 Issuance of general obligation bonds by the City is limited under Section 9.106 of the Charter to 3.00% of the assessed value of all taxable real and personal property located within the City's boundaries.
 For purposes of this provision of the Charter, the City calculates its debt limit on the basis of total assessed valuation net of non-reimbursable and homeowner exemptions.
 On this basis, the City's gross general obligation debt limit for fiscal year 2007-08 is \$3.90 billion, based on a net assessed valuation of \$130.00 billion.
-As of April 1, 2008, the City had outstanding \$1.16 billion in aggregate principal amount of general obligation bonds, which equals 0.90% of the net assessed valuation for fiscal year 2007-08.
-See APPENDIX A: "CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES-Tax Supported Debt Service" (Table A-14).
+As of May 1, 2008, following the issuance in April of a series of the City's General Obligation Bonds (Branch Library Improvement Bonds, 2000), the City had outstanding \$1.19 billion in aggregate principal amount of general obligation bonds, which equals 0.92% of the net assessed valuation for fiscal year 2007-08.
+See "RECENT DEVELOPMENTS-Recent Debt Issuances" below; see also APPENDIX A: "CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES-Statement of Direct and Overlapping Bonded Debt and Long Term Obligations (Table A-13) and "-Tax Supported Debt Service" (Table A-14).

 The City has also entered into a number of long-term lease obligations secured by revenues of the General Fund with respect to outstanding lease revenue bonds and certificates of participation.
-As of April 1, 2008, the aggregate amount of principal payments and the total amount of payments due on outstanding lease obligations through fiscal year 2037-38 was \$833.94 million and \$1.44 billion, respectively.
-See APPENDIX A: "CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES-Lease Payments and Other Long-Term Obligations" (Table A-16).
+As of May 1, 2008, following the issuance in April of a series of the City Finance Corporation Equipment Lease Revenue Bonds, the aggregate amount of principal payments and the total amount of payments due on outstanding lease obligations through fiscal year 2040-41 was \$842.23 million and \$1.43 billion, respectively.
+See "RECENT DEVELOPMENTS-Recent Debt Issuances" below; see also APPENDIX A: "CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES-Lease Payments and Other Long-Term Obligations" (Table A-16).